DidierMD/PolyPIV/README.md

 # PolyPIV
-Particle Image Velocimetry software developed for my undergraduate thesis.
+Particle Image Velocimetry software used for fluid analysis.
+In short, this software's purpose is to calculate the velocity map of a fluid of interest.

 This award-winning software requires the following external libraries:
 - FFTW for computing the discrete Fourier transform.